zhiyanliu/nightswatch-ranger/README.md

-This is the repository of the AWS RP project for iRootech DMP agent running in the device.
+This is the repository of the AWS RP IoT device OTA agent running on the device (code name: Night's Watch - Ranger).

 ## How to build